 The City of Portland does not take applications in advance of an open recruitment.
 Applications are only available during the active recruitment process.

-The application process includes a written examination, a physical agility test, and an oral interview.
+The application process includes (but is not limited to) a written examination, a physical agility test, and an oral interview.

 The Written Exam